esamson/cpages-maven-plugin/README.md

 ### Using

-`mvn test` will render to HTML locally so you can preview the result.
+`mvn site` will render to HTML locally so you can preview the result.
+This starts a [LiveReload][5] server so you can continue editing your text and diagrams and get an automatically updated view on your browser.

 `mvn deploy` will render and upload the pages to your Confluence wiki.
 New pages will be created, existing ones get updated.